kapetan/root.redirects/README.md

 # Usage

 `response.redirect` sends back a redirect status code to the client, which by default is 302 (Found).
 It resolves any relative path to an absolute URL.
-To send an other status code, use the extra options parameter that the method takes.
+To send any other status code, use the extra options parameter that the method takes.

 ```javascript
 var root = require('root');